 The methodology is flexible and results-driven and takes advantage of the opportunity provided by the digital economy to generate new jobs ensuring:

 - Efficiency - the ability to reach out to a large number of people with online training tools while lowering education and training costs.

 - Effectiveness - by having the capability to adjust to employment offer and demand while keeping a constant exchange of good practices with the use of public-private partnerships.
 Following the projects, a mechanism has been put in place to measure the results.

-- Innovation - by incentivizing a successful outcome by providing the first digital working tool, also serving as a training tool, conditioned by the finalization of the training.
+- Innovation - by incentivising a successful outcome by providing the first digital working tool, also serving as a training tool, conditioned by the finalisation of the training.